 Store any leftovers in a covered container in the fridge for up to 3 days.

-You can reheat the leftovers in the microwave and have them as a quick lunch.
+You can reheat the leftovers in the microwave and serve as a quick lunch.

 Bobotie makes a delicious filling for a toasted sandwich, or you could use it as a filling for curried dough balls.